Foreign trade volume hits N8.24t in Q1, 2019 – NBS

-The National Bureau of Statistics said the country recorded a total trade volume of 8.24 trillion in first quarter, 2019.
+The National Bureau of Statistics said the country recorded a total trade volume of N8.24 trillion in the first quarter of 2019.

 The bureau said the figure (N8.24 trillion) was 2.50 per cent higher compared to fourth quarter, 2018 and 7.52 per cent higher relative to the corresponding quarter in 2018.